IN THIS ARTICLE:

 You’ve put countless hours into building a website that serves up valuable content to your visitors, wrapped up neatly in a pleasant user experience.
-Even so, broken links can happen.
-Clicking one of those deadlinks that go nowhere can be frustrating for visitors and make it difficult for search engines to index your site.
+Even with all of your hard work, broken links can happen.
+Those dead links can create a frustrating user experience and make it more difficult for Googlebot to crawl and index your site.
 All this can spell trouble for your brand reputation and online visibility.

-The good news is, avoiding broken links isn’t hard as long as you have a process in place to monitor for them.
-I’ll dig into a step-by-step methodology for finding, fixing, and staying on top of broken links in the guide below.
+The good news is, avoiding broken links isn’t hard as long as you have a process in place for monitoring them.
+Here’s what you need to know about finding broken links and fixing them.

 Download the Victorious Broken Link Worksheet to track your link repairs for broken internal, outbound, and inbound links.
 (Note: You’ll have to copy the worksheet to your own Google Drive to make edits to it.)